cmflannery/rocket/docs/getting_started.rst

 A typical configuration file looks like the following::

-    # This is a test configuration file for openrocketengine
+    # This is a test configuration file for rocket
     #
-    # The parameters listed here are all the known parameters that openrocketengine can take as inputs.
+    # The parameters listed here are all the known parameters that rocket can take as inputs.
     # Refer to the official documentation for more implementation and usage details.
     name RBF1
     units SI